faassen/xot/README.md

 ## Support

 Xot has well-rounded XML support.
 Supported are namespaces for both elements and attributes.
 You can also get comments and processing instructions.
-Both documents as well as XML fragments are supported.

 Xot exposes the entire XML structure for access and programmatic manipulation.